MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

 3. On the **Alternate Access Mappings** page, click **Add Internal URLs**.

 4. In the **Alternate Access Mapping Collection** section, click the down arrow, and then click **Change Alternate Access Mapping Collection**.
-In the dialog box that is displayed, select the primary web application that you're configuring for hybrid.
+In the dialog that is displayed, select the primary web application that you're configuring for hybrid.

 |||
 |:-----|:-----|